willemverbuyst/fhir-placeholder-api/README.md

 A simple server where you can get some dummy [fhir R5](https://hl7.org/fhir/R5/) resources.

 You can run this server locally for dev purposes.
+The data is in memory.
+On starting the server some dummy data is created.
+When shutting down the server all data is lost.

 ## :nerd_face: Technical